The Origin

 Guidelines on the Use of the Lion Head Symbol

-While Singapore companies may use the Lion Head symbol as a means of identifying themselves with Singapore, it should not be assumed or taken to indicate any kind of official endorsement of the companies' products or services.
+1. Individuals and organisation may use the Lion Head symbol for the purpose of identifying with Singapore, but it should not be represented as any official endorsement for products or services.

 Download